cybersecli/securityplus_labs/01-least-privilege/overview.md

 ## 🛠️ Steps Taken

 Step 1.
 Use control panel to access User Accounts
 Step 2.
-Create 2 accounts
+Create 2 accounts: 1 Admin, and 1 Standard user
-3. [Step 3: What data you analyzed or actions you observed]
+Step 3.
+Log into each and attempt to install software or change time settings.
+Use gpedit.msc or secpol.msc to enforce restrictions

 ---